cryspen/scalable-mls-id/draft-kiefer-mls-light.md

    they are extended with a membership proofs so that light clients can authenticate the sender's membership in the group.

-4. Light clients can download membership proofs to authenticate individual other users.
-Here B authenticates C.

 In this example, we have shown the required annotations being added by the DS.
 This allows full clients to behave as they would in normal MLS, but requires that the DS maintain a copy of the group's ratchet tree.
 It is also possible